-The Company secured net loans totalling \$33,856:

-During the year, two directors advanced funds totaling \$303,856 and subsequently during the year, \$270,000 was repaid.
+- During the year, the Company secured net loans totalling \$33,856: - During the year, two directors advanced funds totaling \$303,856 and subsequently during the year, \$270,000 was repaid.

-As at January 31, 2023, the Company had a cash balance of \$354,502 and a working capital deficit of \$455,962.
+As at April 30, 2023, the Company had a cash balance of \$451,132 and a working capital deficit of \$289,563.

 The Company presently is in a capital deficit position and management has refrained from receiving any cash pay in order to maintain overhead expenses and certain committed expenditures.
-Management is currently working on raising additional funds and believes the Company will achieve its goals.
-However, there are no assurances that management will be successful in securing the needed capital.
+Management closed a \$1.6 million financing in May, 2023 and will be able to meet its overhead obligation to the end of fiscal 2023.
+However, in order to fulfill plans to achieve the Company's exploration targets, electrolyte production and rolling out of a commercially viable redox battery, substantially more capital would be required.
+Raising funds is a constant goal and management is working on the next round of financing.
+Management believes the Company will achieve its goals, however, there are no assurances that management will be successful in securing the needed capital.